Published on Brock University (http://brocku.ca)

 This unique program links senior secondary school students who are highly interested in science and demonstrate significant scientific curiousity to Brock mentors from various disciplines including Biological Sciences, Biotechnology, Chemistry, Health Sciences, Neuroscience and Physics.
 Selected students are offered the opportunity to pursue a real-life scientific investigation under the supervision of a faculty or staff member in a university laboratory environment.
 Recruitment for the program is facilitated through Science or Co-op teachers within each secondary school.

-A two day residential workshop designed to encourage young women in grade 11 to continue their studies in the sciences and to pursue careers in science-related fields.
+A two day residential workshop designed to encourage young students in grades 10 and 11 to continue their studies in the sciences and to pursue careers in science-related fields.